KevinWithrow/QuizGame/README.md

 # My Curious Nature Quiz Game
 This is a fun little trivia quiz game about science and nature!
-It allows the user to log in and answer a series of questions as it keeps your score.
+It allows the player to login  with a username and answer a series of questions as it keeps your score.
 Come test your knowledge about the world!

 # How it works
 Once you log into the game, you will be supplied with a series of questions being pulled from an external trivia API.